Samyde/coding-1/Unit4/quiz2.md

 - University of Pennsylvania - You must have 2 letter from BL to get in.
 - Cheyney University - You must have 1 letter of reccomendation from BL to get in.

 Provided are the letters of reccomendations you've recieved:

 - Both Mr. Parker and Mr. Kimble have given you a reccomendation letter to Cheyney University.
 - Mr. Kimble has given you a letter of reccomendation for Penn State, but Mr. Parker and Mr. Paris have not.
 - Mr. Paris has given you a letter of reccomendation to Temple University, but Mr. Parker and Mr. Kimble have not.
 - Mr. Parker has given you a letter of reccomnedation to The University of Pennsylvania, Mr. Kimble did not give you letter of reccomendation, But Mr. Paris did.
+ Thar would be 40 percent anf the ()
 Your function should return which schools you did or did not get into based on the information above.